-Total Research and Development Expenses - First Quarter of 2022 vs. First Quarter of 2021 - The increase in total research and development expenses of \$12.5 million for the three months ended March 31, 2022 compared to the three months ended March 31, 2021 was primarily due to a \$10.2 million increase in our direct expenses.
-The increase in direct expenses was primarily due to a \$4.8 million increase in PYRUKYND® costs and a \$3.7 million increase in other research and platform programs.
-The increase in PYRUKYND® costs was primarily due to startup costs for the initiated phase 3 trials of PYRUKYND® in patients with thalassemia, ENERGIZE and ENERGIZE-T, and the phase 2/3 trial of PYRUKYND® in patients with SCD, RISE UP, offset by closeouts of ACTIVATE and ACTIVATE-T studies.
-The increase in other research and platform programs was primarily driven by planned increased activity on various exploratory activities.
-Included in total indirect research and development expenses was \$1.5 million of reimbursable transition related services we provided to Servier related to the sale of the oncology business for discovery, clinical development, technical operations, and related activities which were completed during the three months ended March 31, 2022.
+Total Research and Development Expenses - Three Months Ended March 31, 2023 vs. Three Months Ended March 31, 2022 - The decrease in total research and development expenses of \$2.8 million for the three months ended March 31, 2023 compared to the three months ended March 31, 2022 was due to a \$0.6 million decrease in our direct expenses and a \$2.2 million decrease in our indirect expenses.
+The decrease in direct expenses was due to a decrease in expenses related to our other research and platform programs as a result of our decision to evolve our approach to exploratory research and drug discovery to focus on our existing late-lead optimization programs.
+This decrease in direct expenses was partially offset by an increase in PYRUKYND® costs due to increased costs for the phase 3 trials of PYRUKYND® in patients with thalassemia, ENERGIZE and ENERGIZE-T, and the phase 2/3 trial of PYRUKYND® in patients with SCD, RISE UP.
+The decrease in indirect expenses was primarily due to the \$1.5 million of reimbursable transition related services we provided to Servier in the three months ended March 31, 2022 related to the sale of the oncology business for discovery, clinical development, technical operations, and related activities, which were completed during the three months ended March 31, 2022.